TNLegend/PFE-Bot/README.md

 ## AppPassword

-first thing first get your google AppPassword for gmail and store it somewhere.
+first thing first get your AppPassword for gmail/Icloud and store it somewhere.
 PS: don't share your appPassword with anyone.

 Geneate it from here :